Dimensional Analysis & Similitude

 • Reason: A geometrically similar river model would have extremely shallow depths where surface tension and laminar flow effects dominate, breaking dynamic similitude (Froude matching).

-• Distortion Factor: D=LrvLrhD = \frac{L_{rv}}{L_{rh}}.
+• Distortion Factor: The degree of vertical exaggeration is given by D=LrvLrhD = \frac{L_{rv}}{L_{rh}}.

-• While velocities and discharges must be scaled according to both vertical and horizontal ratios carefully, distorted models are invaluable for studying sediment transport and flood routing in large, shallow water bodies.
+• Application: While velocities and discharges must be scaled according to both vertical and horizontal ratios carefully, distorted models are invaluable for studying sediment transport and flood routing in large, shallow water bodies.

 Key Takeaways